morabah/health-7/PROJECT_REFERENCE.md

   - Replaced custom error classes with the standard application error classes
   - Fixed references to undefined functions by using callApi instead
   - Fixed imports to avoid naming conflicts
+  - Updated the default export in errors.ts to use CacheError instead of undefined AppCacheError

 ### Fixed Memory Leaks